Tip #1 Communicate, communicate and communicate

 So your boss says no. Refuses you flat out and you’re just not ready to move on.
 Now what?

+You may or may not get your desired pay raise even if you ask sometimes, but don’t be discouraged because a ‘no’ now is not a ‘no’ forever!
+Maybe your boss thinks it’s not the right time yet.
+Regardless, it’s important to avoid being emotional and to maintain professionalism through the talk.
 Take a few breaths and don’t be rash.
-Instead of threatening to quit , try requesting for an appraisal.
-Sometimes your company just might not be doing well enough to justify giving you a raise (read number one).
+Instead of threatening to quit, try requesting for an appraisal.
+Sometimes your company just might not be doing well enough to justify giving you a raise (read Tip #2).

 Be proactive in making sure you’re on the radar for when it’s possible.
 A performance appraisal doesn’t just show your confidence in your skills or your commitment to the company, it may also open doors to other forms of opportunities or rewards.
 Getting ahead is all in the strategy, ladies!